csbg/SplineOmics/README.md

 `limma` with splines, decide on which parameters to use, perform the clustering, run GSEA and show result plots in HTML reports.

-### What do I need precicely?
+### What do I need precisely?

 1. A data matrix where each row is a feature (e.g., protein, metabolite, etc.) and each column is a sample taken at a specific time.

-2. A table describing the features (e.g. gene and protein name, etc.)
+2. A table with metadata on the rows/features (e.g., gene and protein name)

-3. A meta table where each row corresponds to a sample and each column to specific meta information, for example reactor, time point, etc.
+3. A table with metadata on the columns/samples (e.g., reactor, time point, etc.)

 ### Capabilities